What is Aloware CSAT?

 Ave Rating = 40%

-In summary, calculating an agent's average CSAT score, considering both the highest and lowest ratings, provides a comprehensive understanding of their performance.
 By applying this method to Agent AA, we can observe a well-balanced 40% score for both satisfied and least satisfied ratings, which provides valuable insights.
 This approach is essential for gaining a deeper understanding and enhancing the effectiveness of customer service.